sanasiddique-97/BAU-Machine-learning-lectures/README.md

-# BAU-Machine-learning-lectures
-This repository contains lecture materials, lab exercises, and assignments for the **Machine Learning** course at BAU University.
-It will be regularly updated with notes, code examples, and project guidelines to help students learn and apply ML concepts effectively.

 # **BAU University - Machine Learning Lectures & Lab**

 Welcome to the **Machine Learning (ML) Lectures & Lab** repository for BAU University.
 This repository contains all lecture notes, lab exercises, assignments, and resources to help students effectively learn and implement ML concepts using **Python**.